fission/docs.fission.io/docs/content/en/docs/usage/observability/opentelemetry.md

 You should see the spans created for the function request we just tested.

 Select the trace and on the next page expand the spans.

 You should be able to see the request flow similar to the one below:

 ![Fission OpenTelemetry](../assets/fission-otel.png)

+If you enable OpenTelemetry tracing withing your function, you can capture spans and events for the function request.